Immigration updates

 To maintain your student status, you will need to meet all of the following requirements:

-Study permits become automatically invalid in one of two ways, whichever comes first:
+Study permits become automatically invalid in one of three ways, whichever comes first:

 If you do not submit an application to extend your study permit before it becomes invalid, you must stop studying and working immediately.